emirhangungormez/unity_2d_platform_score_game/OKU.md

 -------

-With the upward movement of the camera, our character jumps from one platform to another and embarks on an endless journey.
-# Features of the game
 • The camera moves up forever, stopping when the character loses the game.

 • The background changes its position with the movement of the camera.